Isabella Clara Eugenia: Relationship with Spain

 The actions of the two rulers stimulated the growth of a separate South Netherlandish identity.
-However, Albert and Isabella's children died at a very young age and as the years passed, it became clear that they would have no more offspring and thus independence wouldn't be possible.
+However, Albert and Isabella's had no children, and as the years passed, it became clear that they would have no more offspring and thus independence wouldn't be possible.

 After that, Albert and Isabella's goal became the reincorporation of the Southern Provinces into the Spanish monarchy.
 They consolidated the authority of the House of Habsburg over the territory of the Southern Netherlands and largely succeeded in reconciling previous anti-Spanish sentiments.
-As a result, the States of the loyal provinces swore to accept the King as heir of the Archduke and Archduchess in a number of ceremonies between May 1616 and January 1617.
+As a result, the States of the loyal provinces swore to accept the Spanish king as heir of the Archduke and Archduchess in a number of ceremonies between May 1616 and January 1617.

+Final years and death

 After Albert's death in 1621, Isabella joined the Third Order of St Francis but continued to rule on behalf of her nephew, Philip IV.
-As Governess, Isabella alternated successes, such as that of the Capture of Breda in 1625, with failures and setbacks, such as the losses of 's-Hertogenbosch in 1629 and Maastricht in 1632.
+As Governess, Isabella alternated successes, such as that of the Capture of Breda in 1625, with failures and setbacks, such as the losses of Den Bosch in 1629 and Maastricht in 1632.
 She died in Brussels in 1633.

 Patronage of arts

 Court of Brussels

-Isabella and Albert stimulated the growth of the artistic movement of Flemish Baroque painting.
-Their patronage of such artists and architects as Peter Paul Rubens (their court painter since 1609), Wenceslas Cobergher, Jacob Franquart, Pieter Brueghel the Younger, the De Nole family, Otto van Veen, and many others made the Court of Brussels one of the foremost artistic centers in Europe of that time.
+Isabella and Albert were very supportive of the arts.
+In their patronage, they selected artists who were able create works that would promote the chief political goals of the Archdukes: to show that their reign was a continuation of the rule of the previous Burgundian and Habsburg rulers as well as to promote the ideals of the revitalized Catholic Church of which they were the staunch defenders.
+Their favorite artists created new iconography and genres that captured the devoutness and splendor of the archducal court.
+Their patronage of such artists and architects as Peter Paul Rubens (their court painter since 1609), Wenceslas Cobergher, Jan Brueghel the Elder, Jacob Franquart, Pieter Brueghel the Younger, the De Nole family, Otto van Veen, and stimulated the growth of the artistic movement of Flemish Baroque painting, sculpture and architecture.

 However, virtually nothing remains of Albert and Isabella's palace on the Coudenberg in Brussels, their summer retreat in Mariemont, or their hunting lodge in Tervuren.
 Their magnificent collections were scattered after 1633, and considerable parts of them have been lost.
 Still, the Archdukes enjoy a well-merited reputation as patrons of the arts.
 By far, the best preserved ensemble of art from the archducal period is to be found at Scherpenheuvel, where Albert and Isabella directed Cobergher, Theodoor van Loon, and the de Noles to create a pilgrimage church in a planned city.